gspyadav/verizonmediacoding/README.md

 ```

 ### Solution Two Testing
+Source Code: verizonmediacoding\src\main\java\com\verizon\media\SolutionOne\LogFileProcessorTwo.java

-LogFileProcessorTwo is the main class for Solution One.
-Use the main() method for testing the functionality.
+1. Use the main() method for testing the functionality.
 This classes uses the FilesMoviesDataStore class as a central DataBase, which is shared among all the Threads.
 Synchronised the display() method on the Object moviesDb to make sure each time we print first 5 elements of each sorting criteria together for each Thread.

 ```